 Note: The receipt of materials submitted to the UNF Graduate School may be confirmed online in the myWings student portal or with the Graduate School at (904) 620-1360.
 Materials submitted to PTCAS may be confirmed online at www.ptcas.org.
 Do not submit any materials directly to the Physical Therapy program unless specifically directed to do so.

-This degree is designed for those students who wish to emphasize the application of advanced nutrition knowledge in clinical or community based health programs.
+The Master of Science in Nutrition and Dietetics/Dietetic Internship is designed for those students who wish to emphasize the application of advanced nutrition knowledge in clinical or community based health programs.
 Fifteen students are admitted each fall to this 4-semester, full-time program.
-Students must complete both the Master’s Degree and Internship experience in order to receive a verification statement and sit for the National Registration Examination.
+Students must complete both the Master’s Degree and Dietetic Internship experience in order to receive a verification statement and sit for the National Registration Examination.
 There are three options to this 43- semester hour program: Thesis option, Non-Thesis option, or Clinical Practicum (Internship) option.
 The Dietetic Internship at the University of North Florida has been granted Accreditation by:The Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics Association (formerly known as the American Dietetic Association): 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, Phone: 312-899-0040 ext.
 5400.

 ^ Go to top